node-saml/passport-saml/TEMP_README.md

 ### 3. unsigned response with signed unencrypted assertion and cert option not provided at all

-Test name:
+Test name: `tests.spec.ts/should throw an error if wantAssertionsSigned is true and cert property is not provided`
-Response xml:
+Response xml: NA: Missing cert is checked at SAML initialization

-* a:
+* a: NA
-* b:
+* b: NA
-* c:
+* c: NA

 ### 4. unsigned response with with signed encrypted assertion and certoption not provided at all

-Test name:
+Test name: `tests.spec.ts/should throw an error if wantAssertionsSigned is true and cert property is not provided`
-Response xml:
+Response xml: NA

-* a:
+* a: NA
-* b:
+* b: NA
-* c:
+* c: NA

 ### 5. signed response with signed unencrypted assertion so that assertions content (e.g. nameid) is modified after calculation of assertion's signature but prior to signing response

-Test name:
+Test name: `R1A - root signed - asrt invalidly signed wantAssertionsSigned=true => error`
-Response xml:
+Response xml: `/invalid/response.root-signed.assertion-invalidly-signed.xml`

+(`saml:NameID` and `saml:SubjectConfirmationData` have been changed)

 * a:
 * b: